The online Comment window has expired

 • Default_avatar

-Rodney Sanchez over 1 year ago
+Rodney Sanchez about 2 years ago

 I write to oppose the cuts to the Public Library System in Milwaukee.
 It is vital to continue access to this valuable resource - for all citizens of Milwaukee, and especially those with limited financial resources.
 Not only does it provide access to those who cannot afford it any other way, it also provides a safe and quiet environment where kids and hang out when the neighborhoods they live in don't provide such opportunities.